Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide300WorkingwithJSONDataTypeinATP.md

 - SQL Developer or any SQL Client client to execute scripts.

-- Execute labs 100-400 before you execute this lab.
+- Execute guide 1 and 2 before you execute this guide.

 ## Steps

 ### **Preview and Analyze the JSON Data**

 - Connect to the database using any SQL Client.
-In this lab, we are using SQL developer.
+In this guide , we are using SQL developer.

 ---########################################################################################################
 --For this exercise, we have collected tweets based on the keyword 'IPL'.